1.0 Why Employers Must Verify Employment Authorization and Identity of New Employees

 - Complete and retain a Form I-9, Employment Eligibility Verification, for each employee; and

 At the same time that it created employer sanctions, Congress also prohibited employment discrimination based on citizenship, immigration status, and national origin.
 This part of the law is referred to as the anti-discrimination provisions.
-See Section 10.0, Unlawful Discrimination and Penalties for Prohibited Practices, for more information on unlawful discrimination.
+See Section 11.0, Unlawful Discrimination and Penalties for Prohibited Practices, for more information on unlawful discrimination.

-This handbook will tell you how to properly complete Form I-9, which helps you verify that your employees are authorized to work in the United States.
+The guidance in this handbook, in tandem with the Form I-9 instructions, helps employers properly complete Form I-9, which assists in verifying that your employees are authorized to work in the United States.
 You must complete a Form I-9 for every new employee you hire after Nov.
 6, 1986, as well as new employees hired in the Commonwealth of the Northern Mariana Islands (CNMI) on or after Nov.
 28, 2009.
 This includes U.S. citizens and noncitizen nationals who are automatically eligible for employment in the United States.

-You can download Form I-9 (PDF) (PDF, 726.73 KB) and the instructions (PDF, 355.87 KB) on the USCIS website at uscis.gov/i-9-central.
+You must use the current version of Form I-9, which you can download along with the instructions from the USCIS website at uscis.gov/i-9-central.
 You may also order paper forms at uscis.gov/forms/forms-by-mail or by calling the USCIS Contact Center at 800-375-5283 (TTY: 800-767-1833).

 - Section 1: Employee Information and Attestation: Employees must complete and sign this section.
 See Section 3.0 of this handbook for more information.

 - Section 2: Employer Review and Verification: Employers or their authorized representative(s) must complete this section.
 See Section 4.0 of this handbook for more information.

 - Lists of Acceptable Documents: Employers must ensure every employee completing Form I-9 has access to this list.
 Employers are not required to store this page.